MikeWise2718/testadw/README.md

 # Test ADW
 - THis script is for testing deployment on ADW
-- It is based from scripts and code extracted from tac-07
+- It is based from scripts and code extracted from Tac06
+   - did Tac07 by mistake at first, reverted to Tac06
    - `.claude` directory (including commands and settings)
    - `adws` directory (python scripts driving top level loop)
    - `scripts` directory